Release Date: October 22, 2018

 BUFFALO, N.Y — New research from the University at Buffalo School of Management is clear: Leaders who value morality outperform their unethical peers, regardless of industry, company size or role.
 However, because we all define a “moral leader” differently, leaders who try to do good may face unexpected difficulties.

-Led by Jim Lemoine, PhD, assistant professor of organization and human resources, the research team examined more than 300 books, essays and studies on moral leadership from 1970-2018.
+Led by James Lemoine, PhD, assistant professor of organization and human resources, the research team examined more than 300 books, essays and studies on moral leadership from 1970-2018.
 They discovered that leaders who prioritized morality had higher performing organizations with less turnover, and that their employees were more creative, proactive, engaged and satisfied.

 A pre-press version of the study appeared online this month ahead of publication in the Academy of Management Annals in January 2019.